-Construct is mainly designed for 2D games, but it also provides a range of features that allow you to add 3D elements to your games.
+Construct originally started out as a 2D game engine.
+However over time it has gained a range of 3D features.
 This tutorial covers the available 3D features and how they work together.

-The simplest 3D feature in Construct is Z elevation.
+The simplest 3D feature in Construct is changing an object's Z co-ordinate.
 This lets you move otherwise 2D objects like Sprites up and down on the Z axis.
-Increasing the Z elevation will move the object towards the camera, so it appears bigger.
-Decreasing the Z elevation will move the object away from the camera, so it appears smaller.
-As the view scrolls around the layout, you'll notice that Z elevated objects also move differently to reflect their 3D position.
+Increasing the Z will move the object towards the camera, so it appears bigger.
+Decreasing the Z will move the object away from the camera, so it appears smaller.
+As the view scrolls around the layout, you'll notice that objects moved on the Z axis also move differently to reflect their 3D position.
 It's a quick and easy way to move objects around in 3D.
-The On-rails shooter example is a good demonstration of the creative possibilities of using Z elevation.
+The On-rails shooter example is a good demonstration of the creative possibilities of using Z co-ordinates.

 You can also change the Z elevation of entire layers.
 This moves all the objects on the layer up and down on the Z axis.
 This provides an interesting alternative to parallax, using real depth rather than changing the scroll speed.
 Placing a series of layers at different Z elevations is a quick way to get an overall 3D appearance in an otherwise 2D game.